 Veterans are an entrepreneurial bunch.
-Vets are 45% more likely than non-veterans to start a business, and their military training and experience is a key factor in that fact.
+Vets are 45% more likely than non-veterans to start a business, and their military training and experience are key factors in that fact.
 The 2.5 million veteran-owned businesses in America are another testament to their entrepreneurial spirit.

 Yet, no matter how much anyone, veteran or not, wants to start a business, a lot of effort, money and know-how goes into getting one off the ground.
 A lot of barriers keep budding veteran entrepreneurs from starting their businesses, from access to capital to government regulation.